-Because you’ve done away with the inner tube, you can save a fair chunk of weight with a tubeless set-up in some cases.
-That’s particularly true with the usual butyl tubes; the weight saving with latex tubes is less, although latex tubes make up for that by being more fragile and leakier.
+Because you’ve done away with the inner tube, you can save a fair chunk of weight with a tubeless setup in some cases.
+That’s particularly true with the usual butyl tubes; the weight-saving with latex tubes is less, although latex tubes make up for that by being more fragile and leakier.

 As modern road bikes offer ever-increasing tyre clearances, many tubeless tyres are available in widths above the standard 25mm.
 With larger air volumes, you can take in even rougher terrain, heading onto gravel trails to up your repertoire of available rides.

-We talked above about the tight design tolerances needed for tubeless to work at road tyre pressures.
-Many tubeless tyres can be set up on a wheel just using a track pump but as tubeless standards for the road are still in flux, some combinations of wheel and tyre just won’t seat while others are excessively tight.
+We talked above about the tight design tolerances needed for tubeless to work at road bike tyre pressures.
+Many tubeless tyres can be set up on a wheel just using a track pump, but as tubeless standards for the road are still in flux, some combinations of wheel and tyre just won’t seat while others are excessively tight.
 You may need to use a tubeless-specific pump with an oversized air chamber, or a separate booster to seat a tyre.